epsy/clize/docs/compositing.rst

 This is the signature you would get by "putting" the parameters of the decorated function in place of the wrapper's ``*args, **kwargs``.

-When you run this function, the CLI parameters will automaticmlly match the combined signature::
+When you run this function, the CLI parameters will automatically match the combined signature::

     $ python3 examples/decorators.py --uppercase